 In those early years I probably used the word ‘forgiveness’ too liberally – I didn’t really understand it.
 When I used the word on television, I was shocked to receive a death threat from a man who said I had betrayed both my father and my country.

 Now I don’t talk about forgiveness.
 To say “I forgive you” is almost condescending – it locks you into an ‘us and them’ scenario keeping me right and you wrong.
 That attitude won’t change anything.
 But I can experience empathy, and in that moment there is no judgement.
-Sometimes when I’ve met with Pat, I’ve had such a clear understanding of his life that there’s nothing to forgive.
+Sometimes when I’ve met with Patrick, I’ve had such a clear understanding of his life that there’s nothing to forgive.

 Perhaps more than anything I’ve realised that no matter which side of the conflict you’re on, had we all lived each others lives, we could all have done what the other did.
-In other words, had I come from a Republican background, I could easily have made the same choices Pat made.
+In other words, had I come from a Republican background, I could easily have made the same choices Patrick made.